smogon/pokemon-showdown/sim/TEAMS.md

 - `DYNAMAXLEVEL` is left blank for 10.

-- `TERATYPE` if left blank will default to the pokemon's first type.
+- `TERATYPE` if left blank, it will default to the pokemon's first type.

 - If `POKEBALL`, `HIDDENPOWERTYPE`, `GIGANTAMAX`, `DYNAMAXLEVEL` and `TERATYPE` are all blank, the commas will be left off.